xtbc18s2/chatarang/README.md

 # Chatarang

+## Day 11 Homework

+See how far you can get implementing emoji reactions.

+### Super Mega Bonus Credit

+Reflect on how much you've learned these last three weeks!

 ## Day 10 Homework

 Only list public rooms, and rooms in which the current user is listed as a member.